 Like all animals, water is essential to a healthy life.

 When your beardy is sick, growing, pregnant, or brumating, it can get dehydrated.

-A severely dehydrated bearded dragon may not eat, which makes it hard to rehydrate the reptile.
+A severely dehydrated bearded dragon may not eat, making it hard to rehydrate the reptile.

-In the worst cases, your bearded dragon may in danger of dying.
+In the worst cases, your bearded dragon may be in danger of dying.

 If you notice these symptoms of dehydration, take steps to hydrate your reptile or go to the vet: